A Visit to Soweto, South Africa

 A Tragic History

 If the name Soweto is familiar, it is probably for all the wrong reasons.
-Just over 30 years ago the township hit the headlines as students took to the streets in a peaceful protest that ended in disaster when the police opened fire.
+In 1976 the township hit the headlines as students took to the streets in a peaceful protest that ended in disaster when the police opened fire.
 For years the rapidly growing region was a center for violent crime and an area where outsiders neither wanted to visit nor were welcomed.

 A New Tourism Industry